An Alligator Who Survived WWII Bombing Raids Has Died In A Moscow Zoo

 An alligator who survived an allied bombing raid during World War II has died of old age at a Moscow zoo, BBC News reported.

-“Saturn” was hatched in the United States in 1936, and wound up being gifted to the Berlin zoo shortly afterwards.
-Unfortunately, within a few years the U.S. and Germany would be at war with each other.
+Saturn was hatched in the U.S. in 1936, and wound up being gifted to the Berlin zoo shortly afterwards.
+Unfortunately, within a few years, the U.S. and Germany would be at war with each other.

-Though many of the zoo’s animals, and thousands of the city’s human population, died in the bombing, Saturn somehow — nobody is clear how — miraculously survived.
-Also unclear is how he survived the next 3 years, in a war-ravaged city in a climate that doesn’t favor alligators.
+Though many of the zoo’s animals and thousands of the city’s human population died in the bombing, Saturn somehow miraculously survived.
+Also unclear is how he survived the next three years, in a war-ravaged city in a climate that doesn’t favor alligators.

-By July 1946 he’d wound up in a zoo in Moscow, where he’s spend the next several decades.
+By July of 1946, he’d wound up in a zoo in Moscow, where he would spend the next several decades.

 Вчера утром наш миссисипский аллигатор Сатурн умер от старости. Ему было около 84 лет – крайне почтенный возраст. Московскому зоопарку выпала честь содержать Сатурна 74 года. Он видел многих из нас детьми. Надеемся, что мы его не разочаровали. pic.twitter.com/UigsB8xwBv